-Last month, on Valentine’s Day, millions of people around the world professed their love to one another—most of them without understanding, or knowing, what love really is.
+On Valentine's Day, millions of people around the world profess their love to one another—most of them without understanding, or knowing, what love really is.

 Mind you, hormones alone are not responsible for perpetuating the myths associated with love—our literature [ancient and modern] too shares the blame.
 It has always propagated the idea of a can't-live-without-you kind of love.

-So, when we describe romantic love, we usually associate it with feelings such as “she completes me” or “he is my other half”.
+So, when we describe romantic love, we usually associate it with feelings such as "he completes me" or "she is my other half".
 Somehow, we have been led to believe that we are not complete unless we are united with our counterpart—that someone special who fills the void in our life.